gSchool/triage-app/resources/bug_report.md

 Bug 2
 **How to replicate:**

 Our board is visualizing the Triage in an inverted format.
-When this adds up we won't see the most important ones at the top Please fix!
+When this adds up we won't see the most important ones at the top.
+Please Fix!

 ---